 5. Because it will push you in ways that few other careers will

 Since every case is different, social workers must always come up with new ways to use their knowledge and experience to solve problems.
-In fact, social workers directly affect other people’s lives, which can be both extremely rewarding and emotionally difficult.
+In fact, they directly affect other people’s lives, which can be both extremely rewarding and emotionally difficult.

-Social work is a demanding, creative, and quickly growing field that offers social workers the chance to greatly affect the lives of many people.
+It is a demanding, creative, and quickly growing field that offers them the chance to greatly affect the lives of many people.

 How to Become a Social Worker – A Step-by-Step Guide

 Social workers improve the lives of individuals and families by helping them in achieving their goals.
-You’ll help people in finding answers to their difficulties as a social worker.
+You’ll help people in finding answers to their difficulties.
 This could involve supporting people to live independently or protecting victims from danger or abuse.

 The following information will give you a step-by-step guideline on how to become a social worker in the UK.